mahendra12345/socialannex/README.md

 # socialannex
-This project for marketing platform-developed in ANGULAR
+This project for marketing platform-developed in ANGULAR AND REACT